 The vision for the transformation of Ghana's revenue system is anchored on the Coordinated Programme of Economic and Social Development Policies (2021-2025), the Ghana Beyond Aid Charter & Strategy, and the GNRP.
-As a National Medium-Term Framework, the MTRS sits underneath the Medium-Term National Development Policy Framework (2022-2025) and the PC-PEG and draws its objectives from broader global commitments such as the UN's Sustainable Development Goals (SDGs) Agenda 2030, the African Union Agenda 2063, and the ECOWAS Vision 2050.
+As a National Medium-Term Framework, the MTRS sits underneath the Medium-Term National Development Policy Framework (2022-2025), the 5-year Public Financial Management (PFM) Strategy (2022-2026) and the PC-PEG and draws its objectives from broader global commitments such as the UN's Sustainable Development Goals (SDGs) Agenda 2030, the African Union Agenda 2063, and the ECOWAS Vision 20501.